Anwar Ibrahim: Personal life

 Anwar is an ethnic Malay and a Muslim.
 He married Wan Azizah Wan Ismail on 26 February 1980.
 They have five daughters and a son.
-His eldest daughter, Nurul Izzah Anwar, at the last general election failed to retain her position as the MP for Permatang Pauh.
+His eldest daughter, Nurul Izzah Anwar, is the former MP for Permatang Pauh.

 During his trials and time in prison in the 2000s, Anwar spent time in solitary confinement, and experienced frequent beatings which required him to undertake surgery in Germany upon his release.
 He once appeared in court with a black eye.
 Anwar has professed an interest in the works of William Shakespeare, and said that he read a copy of his complete works four and a half times during his imprisonment.
 He presented a paper to the World Shakespeare Congress in 2006.
 In prison, he also said he survived by singing songs and reading.

 Cultural depictions

 Biographies and popular media

 Anwar early rise in politics have been depicted by Indonesian-Malaysian production film, Anwar: The Untold Story in 2023.